RunOnFlux/arcane-mage/README.md

 Setting a startup config for a node requires elevated permissions that the `PVEAdmin` role does not cover.
 The easiest way to resolve this is to create a role, I.e. `UserAdminSysModiy` with the `Sys.Modify` permission on the `/` path.
 You need to give this extra role to BOTH the api user and token.

+**A note on API authentication and key storage**

+Arcane mage uses your systems secure keyring to store api keys / passwords.
+For macOS this is `keychain` (tested) and windows `Windows Credential Locker` (untested)

+If your system doesn't have a keyring backend, see [here](https://github.com/jaraco/keyring) for details on resolving that.

 You're now good to run Arcane Mage.